Hrishi1223/aws-project/README.md

 Configure Multi-AZ deployment for database redundancy across multiple availability zones.

-Step 5: Content Storage
+Step 5: Backup and Recovery

-Store static assets (CSS, JavaScript, images) in an Amazon S3 bucket.
-This offloads the load on your application instances and allows for efficient content delivery.
+Set up an Amazon S3 bucket to store backups of your database.
+Configure regular automated backups and retain them for a desired period.
+Implement a backup and recovery strategy using tools like AWS Database Migration Service or pg_dump for PostgreSQL.

 Step 6: Continuous Integration and Deployment